Reklamo: Venu al la Universala Kongreso en Aŭstrio, 1–8 aŭg. 2026

 Mem

-Mem means "self" (myself, yourself, himself etc.) and is used to emphasize the noun or pronoun it follows.
-(Compare si, reflexive, lesson 4.)
+mem means "-self" (myself, yourself, himself …) and emphasizes the word it follows.
+(Compare the reflexive si in lesson 4.)

 Bye…

-There are various ways of saying "goodbye" in Esperanto, but the most usual is
+There are several ways to say "goodbye" in Esperanto; the most usual is:

-Alternatively it may be said without the article:
+It can also be shortened, without the article:

 The Prefix ek-